The Elusive Summer of '68: Background

 The decision to shift the film's setting from the early 1980s to 1968 was personal for Paskaljević.
 In that year, he was a twenty-one-year-old student in his first year of film directing at the Faculty of Film and Television (FAMU) in Prague.
 He witnessed Dubček's reforms during the Prague Spring and the attempt to create "socialism with a human face."
 In June 1968, when he was at the end of his first year, he received news of student demonstrations in Yugoslavia, but he returned to Belgrade only after everything was over.
 During his stay in Prague, he met a Czech girl named Mirka, with whom he fell in love.
 Together with him, she came to Yugoslavia during the holidays, and they spent a month on the Adriatic coast.
 In August, Mirka returned to Prague, and on the day before the Soviet intervention, August 20, 1968, she left Czechoslovakia with her family for Switzerland.
 Her father, who held a higher position, was informed about what would happen and managed to obtain visas for himself, his wife, and daughters.
 When Paskaljević returned to Prague for his studies at the end of August, he couldn't find her, and he lost all contact with her (he only met Mirka again years later in America, where she owned a fashion boutique in Los Angeles).
 His personal love story served as a motive for introducing the character of Ruženka Hrabalova, a Czech holidaymaker, with whom the main character falls in love.

 As a young film student, Paskaljević was particularly influenced by Czech director Jiří Menzel, whom he met through mutual friends.
 As a lover of Czech films from the 1960s, which were stylized charming comedies, he decided that this film should pay homage to this period of Czech cinema.
-Since the original title of the screenplay, Samо јednоm se živi, had to be changed due to its similarity to the title of Rajko Grlić's film Samо јednоm se ljubi (You Love Only Once) Paskaljević decided to paraphrase the title of Menzel's film Rozmarné léto, made in 1968, and gave the film the title "Varljivo leto" (Deceptive Summer, or Elusive Summer).
+Since the original title of the screenplay, Samo jednom se živi, had to be changed due to its similarity to the title of Rajko Grlić's film Samo jednom se ljubi (You Love Only Once) Paskaljević decided to paraphrase the title of Menzel's film Rozmarné léto, made in 1968, and gave the film the title "Varljivo leto" (Deceptive Summer, or Elusive Summer).
 With the help of Ružica Petrović, the producer at Avala Film, the film ultimately received the title "Varljivo leto '68" (The Elusive Summer of '68).